 Monitoring and Evaluation and assessment

-The HT monitor the progression, continuity and effectiveness of the creative curriculum together with the governing body.
+The Headteacher and Senior Leadership Team monitor the progression, continuity and effectiveness of the creative curriculum together with the governing body.
 Curriculum and Standards Committee meetings are held regularly.

 We value the diversity of individuals within the school.
 All children have equal access to the curriculum and are treated fairly regardless of race, religion or abilities.
 (See inclusion policy)